ARPBIGIDISBA/PaREx/README.md

    - **logs/**: Subfolder for logs related to the analysis.
    - **$PROJECT_NAME_summary.xlsx**: Summary Excel file containing results from all analyses.

+## 📖 How to cite

+If you use this softwRE in your work, please cite the following:

+> López-Causapé C, et al. *Pa*REx: an open-source pipeline for the automated analysis of Pseudomonas aeruginosa resistomes from whole-genome sequences.
+Antimicrob Agents Chemother.
+2026; in press.
+---

 ## Contact

 For questions or issues, open an *issue* in the repository or contact the development team at [carla.lopez@ssib.es](mailto:carla.lopez@ssib.es)[matiasbonet@oceandrivers.com](mailto:matiasbonet@oceandrivers.com).